oREAGanoWombat/RASER-simulation/NEW_Simulate-RASER/README.md

 ## Configuration
 Below is a list of parameters and settings that can be changed in `config.yml.` \
-**Directories** \
+**Setup** \
 output_directory_root
-- `auto`: setting this parameter to "auto" saves simulation outputs in a subdirectory named "Sim_RASER_Output" inside of the root directory where the script is located
+- 'auto': setting this parameter to "auto" saves simulation outputs in a subdirectory named "Sim_RASER_Output" inside the root directory where the script is located
-- setting this parameter to a specific path encased in quotation marks saves simulation outputs in the directory defined by the path
+- setting this parameter to a specific path encased in quotation marks saves simulation outputs in the directory defined by the path \
+inversion_map_mode
+- 'square': initial population inversion map is generated as a square of `shape=(n_modes, n_modes)` with uniform population inversion `d0_total`
+- 'circle'
+- 'ellipse'
+- 'random'